 Resturant Medimurski Dvori

-Another delightful stop to make in Lopatinec is at this quaint restaurant.
+Another delightful stop to make in Lopatinec is this quaint restaurant.
 As is typical of most restaurants in the area, dishes are traditional regional fare and are made using local ingredients.
 The prices here are excellent for the quantity of food served.
 So relax, grab a spot by the wood-burning fireplace, and enjoy some truly excellent Croatian cuisine.
-Don’t forget to enjoy pear schnapps at the end of your meal – it’s a guest favorite!
+Don’t forget to enjoy pear schnapps at the end of your meal.
+It’s a guest favorite!

 Does dining on a veranda overlooking a gorgeous valley and the hills beyond sound like your style?
 The only thing that might make it better would be sunset, a glass of wine, and delectable bites.
 You can have it all at this homey establishment in Strigova.
-Soups, meat, fish, salads, and desserts are each crafted using ingredients from the restaurant’s farm, garden, orchard and the wooded areas nearby.
-Enjoy a glass of wine from the winery Jakopić along with other great selections from winemakers along the Međimurje wine road.
+Soups, meat, fish, salads, and desserts are each crafted using ingredients from the restaurant’s farm, garden, orchard, and nearby wooded areas.
+Enjoy a glass of wine from the Jakopić winery, along with other great selections from winemakers along the Međimurje wine road.
 Prices are reasonable, and guests go back time and again to enjoy this unique dining experience.

 - Caffe Bar Cvek.
 Simple, unpretentious, and delicious are the best words to describe this little cafe in Čakovec.
-Pastries, cakes, coffees and reasonable prices will have you happy you stopped.
-The local specialty is gibanica – a traditional cake filled with sweet or savory ingredients.
+Pastries, cakes, coffees, and reasonable prices will make you happy that you stopped.
+The local specialty is gibanica, a traditional cake filled with sweet or savory ingredients.
 We suggest you give it a try!

-This traditional, carnival-like event is held in the county’s largest city, Čakovec, during February.
+This traditional, carnival-like event takes place in the county’s largest city, Čakovec, during February.
 Throw on a colorful mask and join in the public festivities that include many rituals passed on through the centuries.
-Parades, feasts, fairs, and processional’s are all held to drive off the demons of winter and to bring merriment, color and light to the region.
+Parades, feasts, fairs, and processions are all held to drive off the demons of winter and to bring merriment, color, and light to the region.

-Held in Čakovec from 30 July to 5 August, this annual fair celebrates traditional products of the region for visitors to both purchase and learn the behind the scenes process of how they are made.
-During the fair, guests can sample delicious, local foods from Međimurje County while enjoying entertainment set up on the main stage.
+Held in Čakovec from 30 July to 5 August, this annual fair celebrates traditional products of the region for visitors to both purchase and learn the behind-the-scenes process of how they are made.
+During the fair, guests can sample delicious local foods from Međimurje County while enjoying entertainment on the main stage.
 Dig a little deeper into the culture and tradition of this region at this event.

 Step out with good company to enjoy a walking tour of the upper Međimurje vineyards in honor of St. Vincent (the patron saint of winegrowers).
 During this event, visitors will enjoy sampling the incredible wine from the region while hiking through the beautiful and fertile wine-growing hills where these wines are produced.

-Travel to the county from Central and Eastern European countries as well as larger Croatian cities is quite easy.
+Getting to the county from Central and Eastern European countries and larger Croatian cities is quite easy.

-- Bus.
-Multiple bus lines run throughout Croatia to the county and once in Međimurje you will find many local routes connecting the villages.
-To help estimate the time and cost, a ride will last approximately 2.5 hrs from Zagreb to Čakovec and will run you about 70 HRK.
+Bus: Multiple bus lines run throughout Croatia to the county, and once in Međimurje, you will find many local routes connecting the villages.
+To help estimate the time and cost, a ride from Zagreb to Čakovec will last approximately 2.5 hrs and cost you about 9 EUR.

-- Train.
-Three railroads run through the county.
+Train: Three railroads run through the county.
 M501 connects Međimurje with Hungary and Slovenia; R201 connects Čakovec with Varaždin and Zagreb, and L101 connects Čakovec with Mursko Središće and Lendava (a town in Slovenia).
-The most used railway junction in the region is the Railway Station Čakovec, which includes a border crossing and customs and is centrally located only 1km from the town’s center.
+The most used railway junction in the region is the railway station Čakovec, which includes a border crossing and customs and is centrally located only a kilometer from the town center.

-Traveling on after a visit to Međimurje County is as easy as catching any of the trains, buses or highway routes that originally got you into the county’s fertile soil.
-Most likely, you’ll be traveling on to Zagreb, Varaždin or further on to the coast.
+Traveling on after a visit to Međimurje County is as easy as catching any of the trains, buses, or highway routes that originally got you there.
+Most likely, you’ll be traveling on to Zagreb, Varaždin, or further on to the coast.
 Wondering what other areas of Croatia you should explore this year?
 Let us help!